Naeim-Moafi/1D2DSimScore/README.md

 In dataset comparison the default extension of the files for 2D_N_Dataset is ".out" but in case the users have differet extension, they can use option -e with extension, for instance, ".dbn".

-**Notice  that in case of the division by zere in pairwise comparison the amount in the table would be "-".
+**Notice  that in case of the division by zero in pairwise comparison the amount in the table would be "-".
 But for dataset comparison the amount in the matrices would be "-1.1".**

 # 4. The abbreviation of some of the scores: